OCN grants to support communities in Stirling to become more dementia-inclusive

 Interested applicants should submit an expression of interest using our online form.

-After a review of your expression of interest, in collaboration with Dementia-Friendly Stirling Partners, and local third sector organisations, you will be supported with the aim to submit a final proposal by the 30th of January 2022.
+After a review of your expression of interest, in collaboration with Dementia-Friendly Stirling Partners, and local third sector organisations, you will be supported with the aim to submit a final proposal by March 2022.

 What support do successful applicants receive